AxonC/magnus-api/docs/ppm.md

 To meet the requirements set out for the Raspberry Pi and API, we will have to ensure substantial testing of the facial detection algorithm takes place, the group wants to avoid experiencing a scenario in which multiple people are not identified.
 However, the algorithm cannot be 100% effective, there will always be scenarios in which the algorithm misses a person, or mis-identifies them, it would be unrealistic and a waste of development time to be chasing after a 100% success rate.
 We will also have to ensure that the API is tested thoroughly, not only for functionality, but for security purposes, if an attacker gained access to another users facial data then this would be a breach of GDPR, therefore we will be implementing multiple security procedures to ensure that the API is secure, including the use of security based unit testing and manual testing.

 \newpage

+# Existing Solutions

+## Product Demand

+While there is no direct demand for this product, this could just be down to the fact that organisations and

 # Project Management